benfry/processing4/app/src/processing/app/syntax/README.md

 * The text area needs to be moved into individual tabs.
 More breaking changes, but necessary to cleanly separate all Undo behavior.
 * So many small quirks, hard-learned lessons from over the years that may no longer be necessary, but the amount of testing necessary is too significant.
 For instance, inside File → Print, all the Document objects for the tabs are synched up.
 This might no longer be necessary if we do this properly—it's a gross hack—but we don't have time to find out.
 There are dozens of situations like this.

-I don't enjoy having the code in this state, but it's there and working, and a larger-scale replacement is a better use of time.
+I don't enjoy having the code in this state, but it's there and working, and has allowed a single primary maintainer to support millions of users over more than 20 years.
+A larger-scale replacement is a better use of time.

 — Ben Fry, 20 January 2022

-The old license for this code follows:
+## License

 ```
 OLDSYNTAX PACKAGE README